Patron Behavior Policy

 Disruptive behavior includes but is not limited to the following:

-- Eating and drinking.
+o Eating except in designated areas.
 Non-alcoholic beverages in containers designed to prevent spills are permitted in all areas of the library except at computer workstations.

-- Unattended children.
-A parent, guardian, or other responsible adult must accompany children under age 8 at all times in the library.
+o Unattended children.
+A parent, guardian, or other responsible adult must accompany children under age 10 at all times in the library.
+(See Unattended Child Policy)

 Any staff member who witnesses illegal behavior will notify the director who will contact the police when necessary.
 Illegal behavior includes, but is not limited to the following: